Maryland State Police: Uniform and equipment

 The police uniform has remained the same since 1951.
 The standard uniform consists of olive pants with a black stripe down the side, a tan colored button-up shirt is worn, with long sleeves in winter and short sleeves in summer.
 A black tie is worn with the long-sleeve shirt.
 Some also wear black sweaters in cold weather.
 Class A uniforms consist of a dress blouse and Sam Browne belt.
 The ranks of trooper first class, corporal, sergeant, and first sergeant wear yellow chevrons showing their rank on both sleeves.
 Members of certain specialized units wear a military camouflage work uniform.

 A felt Stetson hat is worn in the winter months with a long sleeve shirt and tie, and a straw Stetson is worn in the summer months with the short sleeve shirt.

-Maryland State Police troopers are issued the Glock 22 chambered in 40 S&W, replacing the Beretta Px4 Storm and a Remington 870 shotgun.
-Qualified troopers are also issued the Colt M16-A1 or the Colt AR-15 semi-automatic rifles.
+Maryland State Police troopers are issued the Glock 17 chambered in 9mm, replacing the Glock 22 and the Beretta Px4 Storm, which were both chambered in .40 S&W. The Remington 870 is the standard issue patrol shotgun.
+Qualified troopers are also issued the LWRC semi-automatic rifle.